 Pay A Little Extra

 Paying just the minimum charge on your debt might seem like a good way to manage your student loans into your monthly budget, but paying a little extra if you can manage to will ultimately pay off in the long run.
-By paying even just a small amount extra to your student loan you can actual save more money later on.
+By paying even just a small amount extra to your student loan you can actually save more money later on.
 Think about cutting small expenditure such as buying lattes or meals in restaurants and use that money towards your loan repayment.
 The average cost of a latte from a café is about $3 and buying one every day for a week is about $21.
-In a month, you could save almost a $100 that could go towards your student loan repayment.
+In a month, you could save almost $100 that could go towards your student loan repayment.

 Make Some Extra Cash

 There are plenty of ways to earn some extra cash to help supplement paying your student loans.
 There are some creative ways to pay for college that you can do during your spare time.
 If you’re the artsy or crafting type, you might want to consider selling your work online using websites such as Etsy or Big Cartel to start your own online shop.
 You can also take online surveys that pay participants small stipends per survey.
 If you have a car you can also consider driving for companies such as Uber or Lyft to make some extra cash and at the same time get to know your city and new people.
 Using this extra cash, even if it’s just a small amount will save you from spending more on your student loans in the future and make it quick to pay them off.